aldelpech/clea-patrice-add-functions/clea-patrice-add-functions/README.md

 == NOTES ==
 *

+= Version 1.0 =
+* added new content for "read more" button of sold out products.

 = Version 0.4 =
 * The search zone in the header is removed
 * a zone is in the header with fixed content (phone number and encoded email)